 Students may qualify for specific scholarships and other financial aid that are tied to their background or prospective career field, including the opportunities below.

 Financial Aid for Black, Indigenous, and People of Color

-- Early Childhood Education Scholarship for UW ECE and ECFS undergraduate students who identify as BIPOC
+- Early Learning Equity Scholarship for UW ECE and ECFS undergraduate students who identify as BIPOC

-- This Early Childhood Scholarship seeks to increase the number of highly qualified early educators and leaders in Washington state who identify as Black, Indigenous, or people of color, reducing financial need barriers they encounter in attending and completing an early learning higher education degree.
+- The Early Learning Equity Scholarship seeks to increase the number of highly qualified early educators and leaders in Washington state who identify as Black, Indigenous, or people of color, reducing financial need barriers they encounter in attending and completing an early learning higher education degree.
 The number of awards and amounts will vary depending on the number of applications.

 - More information is coming soon.
 Please make sure to sign up for our ECE email list for the most current updates and check the website often.